rickgorman/awesomeq/README.md

 [insert giphy here]

-## Current Bottlenecks and Future Scaling Efforts
+## Current Bottlenecks and Thoughts on Future Scaling

 * How to meet high-volume requests
   * Where it would fail